darrenhon/projects/README.md

 # projects
-This is a collection of my school projects
+This is a collection of my personal projects